Marlie Tandoc

 Memory errors in behavior, brains, and machines

 Our memories are not perfect recordings of the past.
 But instead are prone to error, misinformation, and bias.
-As part of my PhD, I have been identifying what memories are most susceptible to such errors.
-By combining behavioral experiments, fMRI, and neural networks, we show that similar memory errors exist in both humans and machines.
-We also find that these biases are not random mistakes, but are a product of an optimal learning system.
+As part of my PhD, I am identifying what memories are most susceptible to such errors.
+By combining behavioral experiments, neuroimaging, and artificial neural networks, I show that similar memory errors exist in the human brain and in AI.
+I also find that these biases are not random mistakes, but are a product of an optimal learning system.

 Memory errors in behavior, brains, and machines